Mariners playoff contention ‘a possibility,’ but player development remains top priority, GM Jerry Dipoto says

 With what has transpired over the past 360-plus days, the look and feel had to be different.
 The Mariners’ annual pre-spring training luncheon — a half-day of media availability in group and individual sessions at T-Mobile Park — couldn’t happen in typical fashion.
 The socially distanced world we live in due to the COVID-19 pandemic made it an obvious impossibility.

-The Mariners replaced it with a two-week “virtual baseball bash” of the Zoom calls that have become a part of our daily existence.
+The Mariners replaced it with a two-week “virtual baseball bash” of Zoom calls that have become a part of our daily existence.

 They made general manager Jerry Dipoto available on the first day.
 Speaking from the media room at T-Mobile Park, he was typically verbose, answering myriad questions.